Cooperative Forest Research Unit (CFRU)

 Rusty blackbirds have experienced dramatic population declines over the last several decades, and scientists have had many hypotheses, but few answers, as to why.
 Since 2009, NH Audubon researcher Carol Foss has conducted studies of rusty blackbird populations on Wagner-managed lands in northern New Hampshire and western Maine, collecting basic data and testing some of these hypotheses.
 Studies have ranged widely, looking into nesting success and predation/mortality, habitat selection and use, and more.

 Students and faculty at the University of Maine and the State University of New York College of Environmental Studies and Forestry (SUNY ESF) have conducted related research on Wagner lands.
-See CRFU’s 2019 Annual Report, page 76 for one example.

 Wagner staff were also involved in the development and review of habitat management guidelines for the species here.